JusperLee/SPMamba/README.md

 ## Acknowledgements

-SPMamba is developed by the Look2Hear team at Tsinghua University.
-We would like to thank the ESPnet team for their contributions to the open-source community and for providing a solid foundation for our work.
+SPMamba is developed by the **Look2Hear** at Tsinghua University.
+We would like to thank the **ESPnet team** for their contributions to the open-source community and for providing a solid foundation for our work.

 ## Citation